altunixon/wips/lns/altina_ln/ASP-24-Chapter_4_The_Fifth_Campaign_against_Fort_Volks.md

 It's admirable for the commanders to want to lead from the front, but that would be dependent on the battle plan.
 The infiltration team would be isolated if the plan fails.
 They might also get buried alive or blasted to smithereens along with the Fort.

-"Yes, I understand."
+"Yes, I understand."<br/>

-"I'm glad you are so understanding..."
+"I'm glad you are so understanding..."<br/>

-"I understand there wouldn't be a problem if I didn't get injured!"
+"I understand there wouldn't be a problem if I didn't get injured!"<br/>

 Altina used her left hand that should be wounded to grab a rock near her feet.